 The PIX recorder can play back any Quicktime file that it records.
 Playback is shown on the onboard LCD display and appears at both HDMI and SDI outputs.
 The PIX recorder will use a connected video source's clock for its playback clock.
 If no video source is present, PIX will use its built-in clock.
 When the Play (▶) button is pressed from the Main View, the last recorded or played file will play.
-In the File View, pressing the Play () button will play the currently selected file.
-Push the Stop will be green to indicate this.
+In the File View, pressing the Play (▶) button will play the currently selected file.
+Push the Stop

+When a file is playing, the Play (▶) button and the OSD Items ABS Time, Timecode, and Filename will be green to indicate this.
 Press the Play (▶) button again during playback to pause playback (The Play button will flash green).
 Turn the Control Knob while playback is paused to move forward or backward in single frame increments.